-- I. Policy: Interns of The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program must be supervised during clinical assignments at an intern-to-faculty ratio not to exceed 2 interns to one faculty member. - II.
+- I. Policy: Interns of The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program must be supervised during clinical assignments at an intern-to-faculty ratio not to exceed two interns to one faculty member. - II.
 Purpose: The purpose of the clinical supervision of RNAIs policy is to define the supervision requirements for RNAIs.

-- A. The clinical supervision of RNAIs in anesthetizing areas is restricted to CRNAs and anesthesiologists. - 1.
-Institutional Staff Privileges must be held by the supervising CRNA/MD. - 2.
-The supervising CRNA/MD retain full responsibility for the care and safety of the patient. - 3.
-The supervising CRNA/MD must be immediately available in the clinical area during supervision duties. - B. Supervision in nonanesthetizing areas: - 1.
-Only credentialed experts authorized by the Program may supervise RNAIs in nonanesthetizing areas. - 2.
-RNAIs participating in nonanesthetic situations, such as Code Blue resuscitations, must be supervised by a CRNA or anesthesiologist.
+- A. The clinical supervision of RNAIs in anesthetizing areas is restricted to CRNAs and anesthesiologists. - 1. the supervising CRNA/MD must hold Institutional Staff Privileges. - 2.
+The supervising CRNA/MD retains full responsibility for the care and safety of the patient. - 3.
+The supervising CRNA/MD must be immediately available in the clinical area during supervision duties. - B. Supervision in non-anesthetizing areas: - 1.
+Only credentialed experts authorized by the Program may supervise RNAIs in non-anesthetizing areas. - RNAIs participating in non-anesthetic situations, such as Code Blue resuscitations, must be supervised by a CRNA or anesthesiologist.
 Nursing skills, such as IV insertions, may be used without supervision.
 Intubations must be supervised. - C. RNAIs may not be supervised by graduate nurse anesthetists, physician residents, or anesthesiology assistants. - D. It is not appropriate for a CRNA to supervise an intern who was a member of their cohort.